 - Tightness in the jaw or shoulders

-Step 2: Breathe into it.
+Step 2: Breathe with it.

 Use slow, deliberate breathing while keeping your attention on the physical sensation: